rrajkowski/py-ai-betting/PICKS_BIAS_ANALYSIS.md

 ## Next Steps

-1. ✅ Deploy prompt fix to production
+1. ✅ Deploy prompt fix to production - DONE
+2. ✅ Debug OddsShark scraper (moneyline/spread extraction) - DONE
-2. ⏳ Test with next pick generation
+3. ⏳ Test with next pick generation (wait for new data to be scraped)
-3. ⏳ Debug OddsShark scraper (moneyline/spread extraction)
-4. ⏳ Add data validation alerts
+4. ⏳ Add data validation alerts (optional)
-5. ⏳ Consider adding more data sources
+5. ⏳ Consider adding more data sources (optional)

 ---

-**Status**: Prompt fix deployed, awaiting test results
+**Status**: ✅ Both fixes deployed!
+Awaiting test results from next pick generation.

+### What to Expect:

+**After Streamlit Cloud redeploys** (~2-3 minutes):
+1. **Scraper will collect balanced data**: 33% spreads, 33% totals, 33% moneyline
+2. **AI will generate balanced picks**: Should see mix of all three markets
+3. **No more 90% totals bias**: Picks should be distributed evenly

+**How to Verify**:
+1. Wait for next scheduled scrape (or trigger manually)
+2. Run `python tests/check_context_data.py` to verify scraped data is balanced
+3. Generate new AI picks
+4. Run `python tests/analyze_picks_bias.py` to verify picks are balanced
+5. Should see ~33% each market instead of 90% totals